ilyasotkov/learning-graphql/README.md

-# Learning 📈 GraphQL and ⚛️ Relay
+# Learning GraphQL and Relay
 Build and use simple and scalable APIs

 ## Schema

-A GraphQL schema can expose multiple capabilities.
-If we want clients to be able to ask for data, we need to define a query property on the schema.
-If we want to support any kind of insert, update, or delete operations on our data, we need to define a mutation property on the schema.
+A GraphQL schema (`GraphQLSchema`) can expose multiple capabilities.
+If we want clients to be able to ask for data, we need to define a *query* property on the schema.
+If we want to support any kind of insert, update, or delete operations on our data, we need to define a *mutation* property on the schema.

 ### resolve() function